 I moved to London in 1991 to complete MA in Textiles at Central St Martins.
 After 4 years in Galashiels, a small town in the Scottish borders where I did my BA , London was a bit of shock, but also an exciting change.

 At college I used photography to develop design ideas.
 Starting with a film Minolta SLR and developing my own B&W prints.
 The skills learned at design college are very useful for photography – composition, how to handle colour, texture, contrast.

 Things have changed a bit since then, I’m now set up with Nikon D800, Fujifilm X-T20, iMac, Lightroom, and Photoshop.

 After college, the bright lights of London kept me here.
-After a couple jobs and fast forward 20 years I run a company called Dimensions Displays.
-We make good quality portable exhibition stands for marketing and events.
+Fast forward 20 years I run a company called Dimensions Displays.
+We make portable exhibition stands for marketing and events.
 This is my main source of income.

 My photography is an outlet for my creativity.
 I love strong colours and patterns.
 I’m using these images to develop surface designs.
 This is reflected in the creative photography that I’m now concentrating on.

 If you want to licence an image, please get in touch and we can discuss pricing.